Wrong Level¶

 Description¶

-Runner conventions tie test location to test tier (*.unit.test.ts vs *.integration.test.ts, tests/ vs tests/integration/, @slow tags, -tags=integration build constraints).
-When a test drifts, it incurs the worst cost of both tiers: slow enough to hurt dev-loop latency, yet not trustworthy enough to count as real integration coverage.
-The semantic judgment is classifying each test as unit / component / integration and comparing the answer to where it currently lives.
+Runner conventions tie test location to test level (*.unit.test.ts vs *.integration.test.ts, tests/ vs tests/integration/, @slow tags, -tags=integration build constraints).
+When a test drifts, it incurs the worst cost of both levels: slow enough to hurt dev-loop latency, yet not trustworthy enough to count as real integration coverage.
+The semantic judgment is classifying each test per Classifying test level and comparing the answer to where it currently lives.

 Do not try to enforce a global layer policy across repos — read the repo's existing conventions first.